jcsoldevilla1256/tiktok-landpage/README.md

-This in my first personal project.
+This is my first personal project.
 I will make a land page for my TikTok.
 The web page that I will make will help students to access my personal notes, link of books that I bought, and the personal products I use in my studies.